KuliaVlob/SolvdStudyBankomat/README.md

 ### Project information

+This project is simulation of the ATM program.
 Data is entered through the console menu - user and path to json file.
 Data what amount to withdraw, what denominations and which currency (USD / EUR) are taken from the json file. application checks the validity of the amount, is there a given amount on the account, if